About me

 De novo structural variants in ASD

-There is a known enrichment of SVs in Autism Spectrum Disorders (ASD).
-I analyzed the rates and patterns of spontaneous SVs in a very large ASD family cohort (published in AJHG) to learn more about how often these variants occur, what effects they have in ASD risk, the impact of parental age on SV risk, and the molecular mechanisms responsible.
-My work was featured in a Spectrum News article after I presented a poster at ASHG 2020.
+I analyzed the rates and patterns of spontaneous SVs in a very large Autism Spectrum Disorder family cohort as well as a cohort of large, multigenerational Utah families to learn more about how often these variants occur, what effects they have in ASD risk, the impact of parental age on SV risk, and the molecular mechanisms responsible.

 Samplot

 Visually reviewing the sequencing evidence for SVs is very important, because lots of false positives variant calls occur.
-Samplot (published in Genome Biology) facilitates making plots, filtering, and even curating via a deep learning classifier.
+Samplot facilitates making plots, filtering, and even curating via a deep learning classifier.

 SV-plaudit

-I developed a tool (published in GigaScience) for creating image views of genomic intervals, automatically storing them in the cloud, deploying a website to view/score them, and retrieving scores for analysis, with support for sequencing data from BAM or CRAM files from Illumina, or long-read technologies (ONT/PacBio).
+I developed a tool for creating image views of genomic intervals, automatically storing them in the cloud, deploying a website to view/score them, and retrieving scores for analysis, with support for sequencing data from BAM or CRAM files from Illumina, or long-read technologies (ONT/PacBio).

 Undergraduate research